mdally/Voronoi/README.md

 ```

 ### Notes:
+ * This implementation generates a diagram within a bounding box.
+The box must be provided, and all voronoi cells will be closed, unlike a general implementation for an open plane.

  * It is your responsibility to ensure that there are no duplicate sites or sites that fall outside or on the borders of the bounding box.

  * Performing Lloyd's relaxation returns a new diagram but does not delete the original.
 You must delete the old one in order to avoid memory leaks.